tylerpcarter/inls161/schedule/sql-bootcamp.md

 Now you have exited from the MySql prompt.

 `mysql -u root -p -H -e "SELECT AVG(RetailPrice) AS 'Average Price', MIN(RetailPrice) AS 'Lowest Price', MAX(RetailPrice) AS 'Highest Price' FROM tblBook;" booksinfo`

+## Exporting and Importing

+To export your whole database so that you can use it elsewhere (i.e., transfer it to a different server) do the following command:

+`mysqldump -u root -p booksinfo > booksinfo.sql`

+If you want to then import that same database somewhere else, the command is very similar.
+The direction changes, and instead of the specialized `mysqldump` command, you use just the standard MySQL client command:

+`mysql -u root -p booksinfo < booksinfo.sql`